Frankjunyulin/Sokoban-Game/README.md

 # Sokoban-Game

 ## description
-It is a sokoban game in java.
+It is a sokoban game written in java.

+### Features
+* There is ranking list to record the rank of each player.
+* It contains two different modules: single-player and double-player.
+* It has thirdty-rounds in total.
+Ten for single player module, Twenty for double-player module (which is harder).

 ## Construction: